attack-monkey/flat-code-guide/Control-Flow.md

 # Control Flow

 JS / TS have many ways to control the flow of a program.
-In readme.md we explained why `if`, `switch`, and imperative loops like `for` are poor ways to control flow and in flat have been designated as banned keywords.
+In readme.md we explained why `if`, `switch`, and imperative loops like `for` are poor ways to control flow and in flat have been designated as Unsafe keywords.

 In place of imperative Control Flow, are the following declarative alternatives: